nimbly/Remodel/README.md

 # Remodel
-A simple data transformer and serializer for your API responses
+A simple data transformer for your API responses

 ## Installation